In this article, we’ll be going over a discovery call script, and questions you should ask, to start a sales call.

 But even a miss on a sale can still be a valuable learning experience.

 After you’ve listened and asked all of the questions you needed to, ask for feedback on what you did that they liked and what they didn’t like.
 This is especially good to do when you’re less experienced in either sales or what it is you’re selling.

-Before you end the call and you feel a lead is qualified, you need to schedule the next call while on the discovery.
+Before you end the call and you feel a lead is qualified, you need to schedule the next appointment while on the discovery call.
 You want to nail down the date and time, and let them know the next step.
 Most of the time, it’ll be a customized proposal.

 Failing to schedule the next call can mean missed opportunities.